The Essential Elements of Religious Life

 Identifying the community layer of a given culture is especially key overall because it is typically specialists who create or commission the written records and material artefacts that depict unseen power and forces.
 Understanding these specialists, their audiences, and their motives ensures accurate interpretation of sources, especially those of distant times and places.
 Some specialists address their own colleagues, while others address other types of specialists.
 Still others address primarily non-specialists, or some combination of these.
 The documents of early Christianity found in the New Testament, for example, clearly represent leaders and writers in different communities addressing the very different needs of a variety of members--Jewish & Greek, men & women, etc. The Indian, Chinese and other Asian sources represented in this course reflect a similar diversity of specialists and their audiences.

-VII.
+VIII.
 Conclusion: Starting Your Own Investigation

 This overview of the elements of culture is intended as a starting point for your exploration of the primary sources encountered throughout the course, rather than as a definitive statement of truth to be accepted, memorized and repeated.
 I do urge you to study, remember, and seriously reflect on the points I have made regarding